gbezyuk/logux-sync/README.md

 })
 ```

-And Logux will send this version from client to server and from server
+Logux will send this version from the client to the server and from the server
-to client.
-Other node subprotocol will be saved to `otherSubprotocol`:
+to the client.
+Other node subprotocol will be saved as `otherSubprotocol`:

 ```js
 if (semver.satisfies(sync.otherSubprotocol[0], '4.x')) {